 - Law of Independent Assortment

-This is also called as Mendel’s first law of inheritance.
-According to the law of dominance, hybrid offsprings will only inherit the dominant trait in the phenotype.
-The alleles that are suppressed are called as the recessive traits while the alleles that determine the trait are known as the dormant traits.
+This is also called Mendel’s first law of inheritance.
+According to the law of dominance, hybrid offspring will only inherit the dominant trait in the phenotype.
+The alleles that are suppressed are called the recessive traits while the alleles that determine the trait are known as the dominant traits.

-Also known as Mendel’s second law of inheritance, the law of independent assortment states that a pair of trait segregates independently of another pair during gamete formation.
+Also known as Mendel’s second law of inheritance, the law of independent assortment states that a pair of traits segregates independently of another pair during gamete formation.
 As the individual heredity factors assort independently, different traits get equal opportunity to occur together.